mjordan/islandora_repository_reports/README.md

 ## Configuration

-There is only one global configuration option, whether or not to cache report data.
-If you select this option, you should periodically pregenerate report data as described below.
+There is only one configuration option, whether or not to cache report data.
+If you select this option, you can periodically pregenerate report data as described below.

-Users will need to have "View Repository Reports" permission to view the report page.
+Users will need to have "View Repository Reports" permission to view the reports page.

 ## Pregenerating report data

+Generally speaking, as the size of your repository grows, the longer it will take to generate the data that is visualized in the charts.
+If you choose to cache your reports data, you can pregenerate the data to make the charts render in a reasonable amount of time.
 This module comes with a set of Drush commands that generates the data used in the reports and caches it:

 1. To list the enabled services that generate report data: `drush islandora_repository_reports:list_report_types`
 1. To pregenerate the data for the 'model' report: `drush islandora_repository_reports:build_cache model`